ActiveSolution/introduction-to-git/exercise-2-making-changes/README.md

 1. Create a new feature `branch`.

 2. Make some changes to the code.
-For example, add a third paragraph in `Program.cs`.
+For example, add a paragraph in `Program.cs`.

 3. `commit` your changes.